 For over fifty years, Laithwaites has selected the best wines from around the world for customers in England.
 To this end, Tony Laithwaites and his team draw on their personal network of more than 450 passionate winemakers.
 Laithwaites’ wines are popular, as evidenced by the increase in online sales.
 Consumers can visit the website www.directwines.co.uk, where they can choose from a wide range and order per bottle.
 Laithwaites packs the ordered wines in a box and sends them to the customer.

 Because the existing operation in Gloucester could no longer handle the growing number of online orders, Laithwaites contacted system integrator CKF at the end of 2019.
-In particular, the wine importer wanted to put an end to manual palletising of the heavy boxes of wine, which can weigh up to 25 kilograms per box.
+In particular, the wine importer wanted to put an end to manual palletising of the heavy boxes of wine.
+The boxes can weigh up to 25 kilograms per box.
 In close collaboration with Qimarox, CKF has designed and implemented a fully automated palletising system.
 At its heart are two Qimarox Highrunner HR7 palletizers , which together can palletise no less than 2,000 boxes per hour.

 Quick switching of stacking pattern